Purdue-CS193/homework-1-ConnerPartaker/index.md

+# Conner Partaker's first CS193 Homework!
+- The classroom's by students, for students
+- Teachers are really cool
+- One day a week

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.